Fill their tummies

 - Black food coloring, optional (for brushing tops of rolls)

 - Cream cheese

-Combine 3 more thawed rolls into a ball and place in the center of the twisted dough arms to make the octopus body.
-Cover with a dish towel and let the dough rest and rise for 15-20 minutes.
-Preheat oven to 350 degrees F. Bake at for 20-25 minutes.
+Shape each dough ball into a teardrop or egg shape.
+Cover with a dish towel and let the dough rest and rise again for 15-20 minutes.
+Preheat oven to 350 degrees F. Bake at 350 degrees for 20-25 minutes.

 Brush baked bread with butter